coffeenotfound/nightsky-theme/README.md

 Nightsky is a color theme inspired by the mysterious colors and the chilling darkness of our universe.

-The theme based on the [Base16](https://github.com/chriskempson/base16) model although some liberties were taken with respect to the asssignment of base indices to code features.
+The theme is based on the [Base16](https://github.com/chriskempson/base16) model although some liberties were taken with respect to the asssignment of base indices to code features.

 ## Examples